Prismatic Menagerie: Origami-Inspired Sculptures by Hacer

 His determination to become a sculptor and develop his technique came after seeing the innovative sculptures of the well-known artist Alexander Calder.
 Hacer learned firsthand about experimenting with form and color while fabricating works for Jeff Koons and Ellsworth Kelly.

 Hacer’s vibrantly colored, whimsical origami-inspired animal sculptures underlie deeper, more complex issues and relate to people of all ages.
 Cub, Sitting, acquired by the National Museum of Wildlife Art in November 2023, adds to the assemblage of larger-than-life animals set along the sculpture trail.
 His installation at the Museum includes four sculptures (a bear, a rabbit, a coyote, and a canine) and will be a striking attraction amidst the natural backdrop of the Museum’s Sculpture Trail.
-Three bison by Hacer will be added to Prismatic Menagerie in the spring of 2025, on the southern part of the Sculpture Trail.
 The exhibition also includes Bixby, a magenta elephant located at Center for the Arts.

 - 1